kushalkolar/MESmerize/source/user_guides/flowchart/nodes.rst

     n_components    Number of components to output
     tol             Tolereance threshold exponent.
 The used value is 10^<tol>
-    score           Displays mean score of the classification (read only)
+    score           Displays mean score of the classification (read only) predict_on      | Single or multiple data columns that contain the data that are used for predicting on
+                    | Usually the same name as the data column(s) used for the training data.
+                    | *optional*
     =============== ===================================================================